abeatrix/dailycode/Data Structures/Graphs/README.md

 - if it is not inside the object that stores nodes visited mark it as visited, and enqueue the vertex
 - once you have finished looping, return the array of visited nodes

+# Directed Acyclic Graph (DAG)
+- a graph with directed edges and no cycles
+- DIRECTED EDGES are required
+- By definition, all tress are DAGs since they do not contain cycles
+- The `Single Source Shortest Path (SSSP)` problem can be solved efficiently on a DAG in O(V+E) time.
+    -- due to the fact that the node can be ordered in a `topological ordering` via topsort and processed sequebntially

 ## Topological sort
 - For stuations that can be modelled as a graph with directed edges, where some events must oocur before others